Saichandanyadav/chandan-youtube-clone/README.md

 ## 🧠 **Sample Mock Data (videos.json)**

-When the API quota exceeds, your app switches to mock data automatically.
+When the API quota exceeds, your app automatically switches to mock data.

 ```json
 {